sl-sh-dev/sl-sh/README.md

 be linked to you systems libc.
 You can use the musl target with cargo to produce a static binary with an installed rust.

-## Tasks
-- [ ] better error reporting and debugging
-- [ ] benchmarks
-- [ ] better maths
-- [ ] regular expressions
-- [ ] add better documentation about some of the useful shell features implemented in sl-sh and goodies inherited from liner

 ## Examples
 Currently sparse but if you grep lisp/ and contrib/ for a form you want an example of you will probably find one.